tkurowski/getdata-runanalysis/CodeBook.md

 Please refer to the raw data documentation files `README.txt` and `features_info.txt` to find detailed information about measurements.

-As the tidy data takes averages of the measurments the units stay the same: in particular `gyro` values (angular velocity) are in `radians/sec`, acceleration values are in standard gravity units `g`.
+In particular `gyro` values (angular velocity) were measured in `radians/sec`, and acceleration values in standard gravity units `g`.

+**PLEASE NOTE, that the data has been normalized (and bounded within [-1, 1]) which means that all the values (in the raw data) are in fact dimensionless.**

+Anyway, as the tidy data takes averages of the measurments the units stay the same.

 ### Cleaning of the data